zetaops/loadtests/README.md

     xtra: set any params for passing to server run command

     Arguments: server='gunicorn', host='localhost', port='8000', gevent='', concurrency='50', workers='', threads='', debug='', nohup='', web='', duration='40', count='', proxy='', xtra=''

+If you want to test the "behind nginx" performance, you should configure nginx with the config files stored within ngnix directory